 We have several programs available to educate and raise awareness of sexual abuse of children and youth as well as preventing sexual harassment and exploitation of adults.
 All of these resources are available free of charge to all congregations in the Episcopal Diocese of Newark.

 Who needs to have taken the Safeguarding Online program or its equivalent within the past five years?

-Current policy adopted by Diocesan Council requires that all clergy, diocesan employees and chaperones for diocesan events involving children and youth need to be up to date with the Safeguarding Online program.
+Current policy adopted by Diocesan Council requires that all clergy, diocesan employees and chaperones for diocesan events involving children and youth need to be up to date with the Safeguarding God's Children program.

-Because ACTS/VIM and JCAM both fund programs for children and youth, these groups have made it a requirement that in order to release funds, all adults working with children and youth in ACTS/VIM or JCAM funded programs also need to be up to date with the Safeguarding Online program.
+Because ACTS/VIM and JCAM both fund programs for children and youth, these groups have made it a requirement that in order to release funds, all adults working with children and youth in ACTS/VIM or JCAM funded programs also need to be up to date with the Safeguarding God's Children program.

-- Preventing Sexual Harassment - for Managers and Supervisors
+- Safeguarding God's People: Preventing Sexual Harassment for Workers

 Please have your clergy or wardens identify an individual who will act as the administrator of the online program.
 This person will be responsible for registering participants and monitoring compliance.
 Then notify Randy Johnson, at email@example.com.
 He will communicate with the administrator with instructions and support material to get started.